code-423n4/2023-05-maia-findings/data/lukejohn-Q.md

 To avoid this confusion, we eliminate all renamings.

 QA4: When currentTick is too high or too low, TalosManager.getRebalance() will underflow instead of returning true.
+As a result, ``performUpkeep()`` might fail even in the case when it is supposed to call strategy.reBalance() successfully;

 [https://github.com/code-423n4/2023-05-maia/blob/54a45beb1428d85999da3f721f923cbf36ee3d35/src/talos/TalosManager.sol#L66-L72](https://github.com/code-423n4/2023-05-maia/blob/54a45beb1428d85999da3f721f923cbf36ee3d35/src/talos/TalosManager.sol#L66-L72)